XiaoBai0417/reservoirwatch/README.md

 # reservoirwatch
-## Overview
-This repository contains the example code accompanying the research paper titled "Title of Your Research Paper."
-The code demonstrates the methodologies discussed in the paper, specifically focusing on [briefly mention the main focus, e.g., "applying machine learning algorithms to geospatial data for predicting water body distributions"].
+This repository contains the example code accompanying the research paper titled "Near Real-Time Tracking of Global Reservoirs."
+This code serves as a framework illustrating the primary methodologies discussed in the paper, including data preprocessing, application of mapping algorithms, and other essential components necessary for the analysis of geospatial data.

 ## Description
 The provided scripts perform a series of analyses detailed in the research, including data preprocessing, and result visualization.
 These scripts are intended to provide a transparent, reproducible snapshot of the research conducted.